astralfrontier/astralfrontier.org/content/blog/gaming-recap-september-22-2024.md

 <!-- more -->

 As usual, it was a week for cancellations.
-Last Sunday's Mechatron game didn't happen (and at this point, honestly, only really happens once every 1-2 months).
+Last Sunday's Mechatron game didn't happen.
 I didn't run Tuesday for personal reasons.
-Thursday didn't happen because the GM hadn't prepped for a one-shot, and other players weren't feeling super amazing.
+Thursday didn't happen because the GM hadn't prepped for a one-shot, and other players weren't feeling super energized anyway.
 We didn't have anything on the calendar Friday, because we're anticipating a new player and want to run a one-shot as a vibe check and because one player was out for family reasons.

 That left Sunday Star Wars (using the [West End Games 1st Ed.](https://en.wikipedia.org/wiki/Star_Wars:_The_Roleplaying_Game) rules), which has been increasingly fun.
 It's even more fun because there's two Jedi PCs out of three total, and I'm not one of them.
 So where are we there?